AFLplusplus/AFLplusplus/qemu_mode/README.md

 specified instruction is transformed to a jump towards `start addr`.
 Note that the format of the addresses in such variables is hex.

-Note that the base address of PIE binaries in QEMU user is 0x4000000000.
+Note that the base address of PIE binaries in QEMU user mode is 0x4000000000.

-With the env variable AFL_QEMU_PERSISTENT_GPR you can tell QEMU to save the original value of general purpose registers and restore them ech cycle.
+With the env variable AFL_QEMU_PERSISTENT_GPR you can tell QEMU to save the original value of general purpose registers and restore them in each cycle.
-This allow to use as persistent loop functions that make use of arguments on x86_64.
+This allows to use as persistent loop functions that make use of arguments on x86_64.

-With AFL_QEMU_PERSISTENT_RETADDR_OFFSET you can specify the offset from the stack pointer in which QEME can find the return address when `start addr` is hitted.
+With AFL_QEMU_PERSISTENT_RETADDR_OFFSET you can specify the offset from the stack pointer in which QEMU can find the return address when `start addr` is hitted.

-Use this mode with caution, problably will not work at first shot.
+Use this mode with caution, probably it will not work at the first shot.

 ## 5) Bonus feature #3: CompareCoverage